How to Remove Coffee Stains from Marble - A Comprehensive Stain Removal Guide

 Dried & old coffee stains – methods for removing stains

-1. Baking soda and water
+1. Baking powder and water

 Baking soda is an excellent home remedy that can be helpful in removing coffee stains from marble.
 Mix some baking soda with water to make a thick paste.